hellovip/wp--iBuildapp/readme.txt

 = How much does it cost to create an app? =
 With iBuildApp, you can create as many apps as you want - absolutely **FREE**!

-= Are there any other fees? =
-If you need a help in creating or submitting your iPhone app to the app store, we'll be glad to help you for only $299.
-We'll help you create your Apple Developer Account and take care of the rest: Distribution Certificate, provisioning, and building of your apps.
-You'll also be able to preview apps on your own iPhone with test builds if you provide you Device ID.

-You may also request your binary uploading (**$50**): if you don't have a Mac computer and cannot use App Loader.

-[**Contact us**](http://ibuildapp.com/contact-us.php) directly if you need some extra features for your app - we'll provide a cost and time estimate to develop custom app.

 = Can I make money using my mobile app? =
 There are quite a few ways you can make money by creating app for iPhone using iBuildApp: sell your app on iTunes store, connecting to your e-Commerce store or in-app advertisement.